 If you choose not to grow it yourself, buy it at the store, make sure to choose bundles that have a fresh green color.
 Avoid bumps with dark or yellow spots.

-Dried basil is normal bought in glass.
+Dried basil is normally bought in a glass.
 Fresh basil has more flavor, but the difference between fresh basil and dried basil is not very big.
-Home-made fresh basil, usually has more flavor.
+Home-made fresh basil usually has more flavor.